 The Elephant and his handlers will:

 - Respect your confidentiality.
 What you share here is between you and Mind.
-We would only tell someone else (for example, by calling 999) if you ask us to, or if we know your name and where you are and you've told us that you're at risk of serious harm, or if we are worried that someone else might be hurt.
+We would only tell someone else (for example, by calling 999) if you were at risk of serious harm and shared your name and location with us, or if someone else was at risk of serious harm.
+You can find out more about when we might need to pass information on in our Frequently Asked Questions.

 - Review all reports and private messages sent to the Ele's inbox, and do what we can to help